What to Make for an Ugly Christmas Sweater (or Mask!) Party

 Snowmen Donut Sticks

-Store-bought sugar donuts become impressive holiday snowmen when decorated with chocolate candy pieces, pretzels, chocolate chips, and orange gummy candies.
+Is it just us, or do these adorable donut sticks remind anyone else of the world's favorite snowman?
+Store-bought sugar donuts become impressive Olaf-inspired holiday snowmen when decorated with chocolate candy pieces, pretzels, chocolate chips, and orange gummy candies.

 Christmas Light Strawberries